 But how to optimize mobile performance?

 a.
 Embrace Material Design: The most prominent reason behind slow loading speed is the large size of the graphics and other content on the page.
-That is why implementing Material Design, which is a popular UX design trend, is a good practice.
+That is why implementing Material Design, a popular UX design trend, is a good practice.
 Also, compressing images and text should be made a priority.
 Again, according to Google, 25% of pages could save more than 250KB, and 10% can save more than 1MB that way.

 b.
 Take Advantage of Your eCommerce Platform: The digital eCommerce platform you choose also plays a significant role in deciding the mobile page load speed.
 Like Magento uses “Full Page Cache” on the server to quickly display various pages.
 Or, in case you choose Shopify over Magento, its RocketAMP app helps improve mobile page loading speed.

 Building an exceptional shopping experience takes effort.
-Do not miss this opportunity as it can help redeem what is lost.
+Do not miss this opportunity, as it can help redeem what is lost.
 To be concise, you only have to worry about one thing; creating an experience that your visitors and existing customers would love.

-You can even seek assistance from industry experts as their knowledge and experience can help you get one step ahead in this competitive e-retail landscape.
+You can even seek assistance from industry experts as their knowledge and experience can help you stay ahead of the curve in this competitive e-retail landscape.